2008 United States presidential election in New Hampshire

-The 2008 United States presidential election in New Hampshire took place on November 4, 2008, as part of the 2008 United States presidential election throughout all 50 states and D.C.
+The 2008 United States presidential election in New Hampshire took place on November 4, 2008, as part of the 2008 United States presidential election throughout all 50 states and the District of Columbia.
 Voters chose four representatives, or electors to the Electoral College, who voted for president and vice president.

 Democratic nominee Barack Obama won New Hampshire with a margin of 9.61%.
 Obama took 54.13% to Republican John McCain's 44.52%.
 Prior to the election, all 17 news organizations considered this a state Obama would win, or otherwise considered as a safe blue state.
 The state was originally thought to be a swing state in 2008 for a number of reasons.
 New Hampshire is considerably more fiscally conservative than its neighbors in New England and has a strong disdain for taxes, giving the Republicans an edge in the state.
 However, like the rest of New England, it is considerably more liberal on social issues like abortion and gay rights, which helps the Democrats.
 Also, McCain was very popular among Republicans based on the fact that he won both the 2000 and 2008 primaries here.
 In 2008, Obama lost the primary to Hillary Clinton.
-However, after the financial crisis, Obama pulled away in the pre-election polls.
+However, after the onset of the Great Recession, Obama pulled away in the pre-election polls.

 The 2008 result made Barack Obama the first Democratic presidential nominee to sweep all ten of New Hampshire's counties since native son Franklin Pierce in 1852.
-Obama is currently the last presidential candidate of either party to win all ten counties in New Hampshire as well as the last democratic presidential candidate to win Belknap County.
+As of the 2024 election this is the last election in which a presidential candidate of either party won all ten counties in New Hampshire and the last election where the Democratic candidate won Belknap County.
 Obama even won a majority of the vote in traditionally staunchly Republican Carroll County, the only county in all of New England to have voted for Republican Barry Goldwater in the 1964 United States presidential election.
-Carroll County had not given a majority to a Democratic presidential nominee since 1884.
-This is also the first time since 1996 that New Hampshire would vote for the winner of the national popular vote, something the state would succeed in doing in all three of the presidential elections afterward.
+Carroll County had not given a majority to a Democratic presidential nominee since 1884 or voted Democratic since 1912.

+To date, this is the last time the towns of Clarksville, Errol, Meredith, Middleton, Milton, and Stewartstown voted Democratic.